 Dermatologists use an electronic version of a dermaroller called a dermapen, this device oscillates whilst puncturing to provide a more in depth treatment.
 These treatments have been known as a ‘vampire facial’ due to the intensity resulting in pain and bleeding.
 They may give immediate and dramatic effects however they can be very expensive and time consuming to keep up.

-Regular maintenance with a dermaroller will still help you get great results, at a much lower cost and while also requiring a lower pain threshold!
-Due to the variety of needle sizes that can be acquired you can find something to suit your every need; ranging from 0.2mm to 1.0mm for the face.
+Regular skincare maintenance with a dermaroller will still help you get great skin, at a much lower cost and while also requiring a lower pain threshold!
+Due to the variety of needle sizes that can be acquired, you can find something to suit your every need; ranging from 0.2mm to 1.0mm for the face.
 They also come in 1.5mm specifically for scar treatments.

 Deciding on what needle size to get is dependant on your skin thickness in the desired location of use, the thinnest skin is found on the eyelids at about 0.5mm and the thickest is found on the soles of the feet and palms of the hands at 4mm.
 On the forehead and chin, up to 1.5mm can be used do to the skin being thicker than that around the eyes and neck.

 When using a dermaroller sized 0.5mm or above with sensitive skin, it is important to not use more than once a month as it will cause unnecessary trauma to the skin.
-Overall the shorter the needle the more often it can be used e.g. a 0.1mm needle can be used once a week, however with all sizes it is necessary to continue your dermarolling routine in order to maintain your results.
+Overall the shorter the needle the more often it can be used e.g. a 0.1mm needle can be used once a week, however, with all sizes it is necessary to continue your dermarolling routine in order to maintain your younger and fresher skin.